ImageMagick/Usage-Markdown/distorts/index.md

 Each pixel (or coordinate) is is just moved to its new position in the final image.

 Unfortunately this has problems when you try to do this for anything but a simple distortion.
-For example here I take a Enumerated Pixel list of a small image, and just change the location of each pixel, so as to rotate it to its new location.
+For example, here I take an Enumerated Pixel list of a small image, and just change the location of each pixel, so as to rotate it to its new location.

 ~~~
 # Rotate by 17 degrees -- get the Sine and Cosine of this angle